OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ## database-changes-for-units

-TODO Go through document to specify all the functions needed from database based on algorithms.

-- need unit_type as enum of values unit, meter
+- need unit_type as enum of values unit, meter, suffix
 - need displayable_type as enum of value all, admin, none
-- need unit_represent_type as enum of quantity, flow, raw
+- need unit_represent_type as enum of quantity, flow, raw, unused (unused for when it is a unit type)
 - new table named units that has columns:
   - integer id that auto increments and is primary key
   - string name that is unique (name of unit for identification)
   - string identifier that is unique (display name of unit, often similar/same as name)
   - unit_represent_type unit_represent tells how the data is fetched for readings.
 It is only really needed for the meter type.
-  - unit_type type_of_unit tells if this is a unit or a meter type
+  - unit_type type_of_unit tells if this is a unit, meter or suffix type
-  - integer unit_index that is unique and is the row/column index in C<sub>ik</sub>/P<sub>ik</sub> for this unit.
+  - integer unit_index is the row/column index in C<sub>ik</sub>/P<sub>ik</sub> for this unit.
 If the type_of_unit is a meter then it is the row index and if the type_of_meter is a unit then it is the column index.
   - string suffix default '' ([see for description](#vertices))
   - displayable_type displayable (whether it can be seen/used for graphing by anyone, admin or nobody)
   - boolean primary (If this unit is always displayed.
 If not, the it is secondary and the user needs to ask to see.
 To be used in a future enhancement.)
   - string note that holds comments by the admin or OED inserted
+  - note type_of_unit and unit_index are unique in combination
 - new table named conversions.
 The primary key is the source_units_id, destination_units_id.
 Need to make sure the source_units_id is not the same as destination_id in any row to avoid self conversion.
 (See src/server/sql/group/create_groups_tables.sql for using "CHECK (source_units_id != destination_units_id parent_id") It has columns:
   - source_id that is foreign key of id in units table
   - destination_id that is foreign key of id in units table